 - You need to define the data source name (DSN) by making use of the ODBC Data Source Administrator.
 In order to store information about the connection in the Microsoft Windows registry or a DSN file.
 Or connection string in VB code to transfer the connection information directly to ODBC Driver Manager.

 About Access 3151 Odbc Connection Failed Error

 Odbc Connection Failed Error is a very common claimed error message by several of the access database users.
-It is observed that this type of ODBC Connection issue generally arises when some changes are done in SQL servers with a new name, IP and DSN; or creation of a new ODBC and modification done in link tables.
+It is observed that this type of ODBC Connection issue generally arises when some changes are done in SQL servers with a new name, IP and DSN; or the creation of a new ODBC and modification done in link tables.
 You may get success in updating the tables to the new SQL server but soon when you try to run a form to update.
 You will receive the ‘run time error 3151 ODBC connection failed’.

-So all in all the error 3151 odbc connection to failed comes when the user is using the ODBC connection to connect to Microsoft Access.
+So all in all the error 3151 ODBC connection to failed comes when the user is using the ODBC connection to connect to Microsoft Access.
 Here is the following error that pop-up in your screen

 ‘[Microsoft][ODBC Microsoft Access Driver] ODBC–connection to failed’ or DMS-E-GENERAL, A general exception has occurred during operation ‘asynchronous open.’

-How To Fix Access Runtime Error 3151- ODBC–Connection To Failed
+How To Fix Access Runtime Error 3151- ODBC Connection To Failed?

 To fix Access database ODBC–Connection To Failed error here are the best possible fixes mentioned.
 Let’s see what the first method says:

 Method 1: Fix “With SQL Server Authentication” Option